Global Health coursework is incorporated within the standard four-year medical curriculum as follows:

 Global Health modules are taught in a two-year cycle.
 Four 8 to 12 hour modules are taught each year.
 Each student is required to complete four modules of their choice by the end of Year II.
-Modules for the 2012-13 academic year are:

 Travel Medicine, by Dr. Inbal Fuchs

-Theatrical skills and Medical Clowning VS Language and cultural barriers, by Amnon Raviv and Yoel Tawil
+Theatrical skills and medical clowning, VS language and cultural barriers by Amnon Raviv and Yoel Tawil

 As part of this course, students also develop their cross-cultural communication skills through weekly visits to health care facilities serving Israel’s diverse communities, such as the Bedouin, Ethiopian and Russian immigrants, and kibbutzim.

-During Years I and II, Global Health is integrated in the standard medical school curriculum of basic science courses and courses in body systems with the insertion of material pertinent to Global Health in lesser developed countries and populations.
+During Years I and II, Global Health is also integrated in the standard medical school curriculum of basic science courses and courses in body systems with the insertion of material pertinent to Global Health in lesser developed countries and populations.